-34 Contingencies and Commitments
+35 Contingencies and Commitments

 Legal proceedings.
 From time to time in the normal course of business, claims against the Group are received.
-As at 31 December 2015, based on its own estimates and both internal and external professional advice the Group's management is of the opinion that no material losses will be incurred in respect of claims and accordingly no material provision for cover of such losses has been made in these consolidated financial statements (31 December 2014: Group's management is of the opinion that no material losses will be incurred in respect of claims and accordingly no material provision for cover of such losses has been made in these consolidated financial statements).
+As at 31 December 2016, based on its own estimates and both internal and external professional advice the Group's management is of the opinion that no material losses will be incurred in respect of claims and accordingly no material provision for cover of such losses has been made in the consolidated financial statements (31 December 2015: Group's management is of the opinion that no material losses will be incurred in respect of claims and accordingly no material provision for cover of such losses has been made in the consolidated financial in respect of claims and accordingly no material provision for cover of such losses has been made in the consolidated financial statements).
 Refer to Note 21.

-34 Contingencies and Commitments (Continued)
+35 Contingencies and Commitments (Continued)

 Tax contingencies.
-Russian tax, currency and customs legislation as currently in effect is vaguely drafted and is subject to changes which may occur frequently, at short notice and could be applied retrospectively.
-As a result it is subject to varying interpretations and selective and inconsistent application in practice.
-It is therefore possible that transactions and activities of the Group may be challenged at any time in the future by relevant regulatory authorities.
-The tax authorities may be taking a more assertive position in their interpretation and application of the legislation and in making tax assessments.
-Consequently, the tax authorities may successfully challenge transactions and tax accounting methods that have not been challenged in the past.
+Certain provisions of Russian tax, currency and customs legislation as currently in effect are vaguely drafted which may often result in their different interpretation (which, inter alia, may apply retrospectively), inconsistent and selective application and frequent and unpredictable changes.
+Interpretation of this legislation by the Group in relation to the operations and activities of the Group may be challenged by the respective state authorities.
+The tax authorities may be taking a more assertive position in their interpretation of the applicable legislation, in carrying out tax audits and in making tax assessments.
+Consequently, the tax authorities may challenge transactions and tax accounting methods that have not been challenged in the past.